libelle17/neuserver/README.md

 dnf, yum or zypper has to be installed, respectively, as is the case per default in the mentioned linux distributions.
 The program &rsquo;<b>wget</b>&rsquo; must be installed.
-Uninstalling of the programs added by neuserver by <b>make uninstall</b> works currently only with the english and the german versions of the packet manager.</p>
+Uninstalling of the programs added by neuentw by <b>make uninstall</b> works currently only with the english and the german versions of the packet manager.</p>